msakal-fit/GNC-sim/README.md

 ## Container Management Commands

 ### Post Installation
-After the initial setup (or after closing the command propmt), use these commands to run the simulation:
+After the initial setup (or after closing the command prompt), use these commands to run the simulation:

 #### Step 1: Open Ubuntu terminal
 To open the ubuntu terminal, open the command prompt and then select ubuntu from the dropdown menu